Learn how to make a beaded necklace or bracelet with 3 Easy DIY jewelry-making tutorials for beginners.

 - Place a clasp onto the open loop of the clamshell knot cover.

-- Use bent needle nose pliers to close the loop of the clamshell to secure the knot inside the clamshell knot cover.
+- Use bent needle-nose pliers to close the clamshell loop, securing the knot inside the clamshell knot cover.

 Related: How to Make a Beaded Windchime